RohanNankani/RohanNankani/README.md

 ### Hi there 👋

-I'm Rohan and I'm currently a Grade 12 student at Bloor CI.
+I'm Rohan and I am currently a first year student at University of Waterloo pursuing Bachelor's of Software Engineering.
 I'm an outdoor enthusiast and play soccer :soccer:, badminton :tennis:, volleyball and enjoy biking.
 I also like debating and public speaking :speech_balloon:.

 I can be reached at rohan.nankani2021@gmail.com.